 - AHEC Scholars Program duration: 1 year

 - 40 hours interprofessional community-based, experiential, or clinical training in rural and/or underserved area

-- 40 hours interprofessional coursework (including the six Core Topic Areas listed above)
+- 40 hours interprofessional coursework (including the eight Core Topic Areas listed above)